Odd ravings, comments, and other wastes of time. Some are in plain prose, yet others are in rhyme.

 As the Prime Minister moves ever excruciatingly slowly towards demitting office, he must look back on a record strewn with blasted hopes and wasted popular delusions about the meaning of government.
 The windfall from Venezuela's generous PetroCaribe arrangements will not go to community development, as was intended, but to saving the bacon of the private developers of the misbegotten Doomsday Highway, otherwise known as the Millennium Highway.

+This manic scheme has already had severe environmental effects and threatens even more dangerous disasters.
+Parts of the highway are, in my unlettered opinion, likely to fail in the same way the dykes (levees) in New Orleans failed, because of the underlying soil conditions.
 The underlying soil conditions are making life miserable for the hundreds of thousands dumped at Portmore and Greater Portmore, partly because 30 years ago the NRCA insisted that if more houses were to be built in those areas, they should be properly reinforced against liquefaction due to earthquakes.
 The foundations of these settlements , built on top of unconsolidated alluvium, sand and organic detritus may now ensure that the houses do not sink during liquefaction, but provide no guarantee that they will be habitable afterwards; could you live in the Giddy House at Port Royal, with floors sloping every which way?

+Additionally, the foundations make it impossible to grow trees in Greater Portmore.
+Most plant roots simply cannot penetrate the baselines, and if they did, the water they would reach would be brackish anyway.
 But Portmore –even measured against the Doomsday Highway, is a greater enormity than any other legacy of the MH&RH.
 The reason is simple and I personally, warned the government about it nearly thirty years ago, because I had read the Stanley Report on the conditions at Portmore.

 The Stanley Report, my copy of which was 'borrowed from me 14 years ago by a top government adviser – would tell them if any cared to read, that the highest point in Portmore is the gas station at Independence City which is a majestic 18 feet – 6 meters – above sea level.
+What I warned about then, in my capacity as Chairman of the NRCA, was that sea surge from a Category Three hurricane would be at least 20 feet (nearly 7 meters) high and with over-topping waves of at least 11 feet (4 meters) would drown every house in the Portmore developments.

 That is why, when Hurricane Allen appeared headed for Portmore in 1980, Richard Thelwell, Franklin McDonald and I dragooned Prime Minister Manley to get him to urge the people of Portmore to get out fast.
 With his speech, and my effectively capturing the JBC that night, we moved nearly half the population out of harm's way, several hours before we learned that the hurricane had changed course.

+As you may imagine, my own personal involvement in and knowledge of these matters does not allow me to be quiet or to ignore the delinquencies of Mr Patterson and his inner circle.
 They read not, neither do they think and, like the Bourbons of France, they forget nothing and learn nothing.
 Despite his initial assurances, the mild-mannered man who is 'just like any other ordinary Jamaican' is the most autocratic governor we have had since Sir Arthur Richards was the officially designated British dictator/Governor of this island sixty years ago.

+Patterson has meekly taken instruction from the new Colonial authorities at the World Bank and the IMF, with the result that Jamaica's education system is a mess, our economics are worse, and the crime rate is among the most horrendous in the world.
 Our private sector has fed well at Mr Patterson's table, having been enriched beyond the wildest dreams of any financial monomaniac in the last decade and a half.
 They have been encouraged to bet against Jamaica, knowing that the Government will always raise interest rates whenever the rich claim to have 'lost confidence' in Jamaica, and, by this simple stratagem, have guaranteed for themselves a totally loss-less version of capitalism, risk-free and unaccountable.
 And having done that, many still want to avoid the picayune ground rent they pay as income taxes; they want the poorest to pay even more via the poll tax misnamed the General Consumption Tax which weighs disproportionately on them.

 We now export, either to the International Financial Institutions or to foreign banks and numbered bank accounts in Cayman and elsewhere, more than 60 cents of every dollar collected as tax in jamaica.
 As in the days of Henry Morgan and Thomas Modyford, money is Jamaica's chiefest export.
+Meanwhile, at the University, lecturers are faced with very bright young people who can't speak English and haven't read a book in their entire lives.
+But we have exacted GCT on books and magazines.

 Mr Patterson wants to protect his legacy by leaving it in the hands of one or other of his closest associates, the three Doctors – Phillips, Davies or Blythe.
 He desires, above all, that he should NOT be succeeded by Portia Simpson, the only one of his ministers who listens to the people and who, unlike the rest, is a woman and a product of the working class.